tyayers/appsheet-cloud-inspection-demo/README.md

 # Insert a test data record into the Firestore DB so that AppSheet can detect the schema
 ./3_loaddata.sh

+# Test the service by calling this curl command to get test data
+curl "$SERVICE_URL/images"
 ```

 In case you get any errors running the above commands, or if the service doesn't appear to be deployed correctly, create an issue in this repo with the command outputs.